parvezhussain/kickstart/Setup and Configure Puppet Client.md

 Your puppet node is configured and connected to puppet master. <BR>

 ================================================= <br>
+Login to puppet client and run 'puppet agent -tv' <br>

+You should see output with good results. <br>

 YOUR ENVIRONMENT IS READY TO LEARN PUPPET OR ANY OTHER TOOLS